RatJuggler/advent-of-code/2016/README.md

 On the plus side I did get to use a PriorityQueue which I don't remember using previously.

 ##### Day 12: Leonardo's Monorail
+Implementation of a simple VM to execute the bunnycode.
+Except I managed to fall into the trap of not checking that the first argument on the JNZ instruction, which can be a number or a register.
+The problem outline omits this detail, so I assumed it would always be a register to start with.